PENANG YAM CAKE (OR KUIH)

 METHOD:

-- Steam mixture for 40 minutes or until firm.
+6. Steam mixture for about 40 minutes or until firm.
 Remove from heat.
+Set aside to cool.

-- Heat up 3 tbsp oil in a wok to sauté the dried prawns until fragrant and crispy.
+8. Add more oil and heat up the wok again to sauté the dried prawns until fragrant and crispy.
 Remove from oil and chop when get cool.